Korean, Edit

 Figure 11.
 Absorption of Nutrients

-⑵ Amino acids, monosaccharides : Secondary active transport with Na+
+⑵ Amino acids, monosaccharides: Secondary active transport with Na+

 Figure 12.
 Absorption of Amino Acids, Monosaccharides

-① Unlike glucose, fructose is absorbed via facilitated diffusion
+① Unlike glucose, fructose is absorbed via facilitated diffusion from the first time.

 ② Small intestine villus capillaries Hepatic portal vein Liver Hepatic vein Inferior vena cava Right atrium Whole body